LukasFrankenQ/georetriever/README.md

-### A Python package to obtaingeological information
+### A Python package to obtain geological information

 Its simple - put in coords, get quantities back!